 Care and maintenance

-Here you will find general furniture care guidelines.
-Please always refer first to the manufacturer's care instructions that may have been provided with your furniture.
+Here you will find general care instructions for furniture care.
+Please always refer first to the manufacturer's care instructions, which may be supplied with your piece of furniture.

 Garden furniture

-Please always refer first to the manufacturer's care instructions that may have been provided with your furniture.
+Please always refer first to the manufacturer's care instructions, which may be supplied with your piece of furniture.

 CARING FOR AND CLEANING GARDEN FURNITURE